Updated: Mar 1

 Be an ethical business leader.
 There is right and wrong in business.
-Too frequently we consider cutthroat competition rather than understanding there is enough for everyone.
-Ethical business leaders adopt specific leadership attributes that transform their businesses.
+Too frequently we consider cut throat competition rather than understanding there is enough for everyone.
+Ethical business leaders adopt specific leadership attributes that transform their business.
 As a result, employees emulate what they see from their leaders.
 So, if you do not want an employee that can undermine your business, be sure to exhibit your best behavior and adopt ethical business mindset.

-The above tips, if incorporate will undoubtedly bring you 1 step closer to a flourishing business.
+Incorporating the above tips will bring you 1 step closer to a flourishing business.
 Cheers!!!!